Peter Roth-Ehrang: Life

 Born in Ehrang, Roth-Ehrang came from a family of craftsmen; his father was a master printer.
 Before embarking on a full-time career as an artist, he was a trained surveyor.
 After his release from French captivity (May 1948), Roth-Ehrang trained his bass voice in Trier and Wiesbaden.
 He composed his stage name Peter Roth-Ehrang from his civil name Peter Roth and his hometown Ehrang.

 Stations in his career were Theater Trier, Anhaltisches Theater, Municipal Opera in West Berlin, Leipzig Opera, Hamburg State Opera, German Festival in Central Germany, Bayreuth Festival, Handel Festival in Hanover Herrenhausen and many guest performances in German and European cities.

 Roth-Ehrang was also a TV actor.
 In the television film Schwarzer Peter – Märchenoper für kleine und große Leute (1966) he played the broomsquire alongside Theo Lingen, Brigitte Mira and Henry Vahl.
-Before he could start his guest performance contract at the Metropolitan Opera New York, he died in Hambourg at the age of 41 as a result of a heart attack.
+Before he could start his guest performance contract at the Metropolitan Opera New York, he died in Hamburg at the age of 41 as a result of a heart attack.

 His grave is located in the Ohlsdorf Cemetery in plan square Y 10 (southwest of Nordteich).